Here’s how you can find the best flight deals

-Flights are probably the most important part of planning a trip and I always consider my trip confirmed once I book my flight.
-It is a big factor and unless you have suitable flights or transport, things can be very tricky but thanks to modern day technology, there are so many tools available that make life easier (and sometime more complicated).
+Flights are probably the most important part of planning a trip.
+I always consider my trip confirmed once I book my flight.
+It is a big factor and unless you have suitable flights or transport, things can be very tricky.
+But, thanks to modern-day technology, there are so many tools available that make life easier (and sometimes more complicated).

-I think I wouldn’t be able to travel the way I do without some tricks I learnt over the years and I always start planning a trip by checking the flights to any place.
+I think, I wouldn’t be able to travel the way I do without some tricks I learnt over the years and I always start planning a trip by checking the flights to any place.
 I have shared as much info as I can below but give me a shout if you find something new and exciting or something you guys use that I haven’t listed below.
-I will try to explain what to look for when bookings flights and how to get the best deals.

 Clear Your Browser Cache

 The first to do to find the best flight deals is to clear your browser cache.
 The cookies stored by your browser tell the websites that you have been looking for those flights and the prices go up so always clear your browser cache before checking flights or doing anything that requires bookings.
-There has been evidence this isn’t true but hey does it hurt or clean up a little any way?
+There has been evidence this isn’t true but hey does it hurt to clean up a little anyway?

 Use Comparison Websites

-Comparison Websites are the best source of good flight options and my favourite is Skyscanner.
+Comparison Websites are the best source of finding good flight deals and my favourite is Skyscanner.
 There are so many websites available and they offer good choices like Skiplagged but I have always found Skyscanner to be the most reliable especially when it comes to adjusting the options.
 Another option is Momondo.

-Tip: If you are not sure where to go within your budget, in the destinations section enter ‘Everywhere’ and then dates and it will show you the flight options starting from the cheapest.
+Tip: If you are not sure where to go within your budget, in the destinations section enter ‘Everywhere’, the dates and it will show you the flight options starting from the cheapest.

 Tip: Similarly, if you are sure of the destination but not the dates, you can add ‘Whole Month’ and it shows you the prices for each day.